How to

 In some cases, it is possible to work more than the main rule of 60 percent.
 Read more about how much you can work and still get AAP.

-You must answer “yes” and list all days that you participated in activities you have agreed with NAV.
+You must answer “yes” and list all days that you participated in activities you have agreed with Nav.
 Agreed activities include

 - employment schemes